 The Meaning of the Word Craic:

-It is used so prolifically, I often wonder if tourists sometimes think the country is teeming with drug addicts, searching high and low in every pub and meeting place for a bit of “craic”.
+It is used so prolifically, I often wonder if tourists sometimes think the country is teeming with those who use some not so legal substances, searching high and low in every pub and meeting place for a bit of "craic".

 The most straightforward definition of the word is fun or enjoyment, but the true meaning encompasses something far greater than just a bit of fun.

 True craic requires lively conversation and good times, in the best of company.

 Good craic involves chat, enjoyable conversation, social entertainment and sometimes music.